How to Check Data Usage on Wi-Fi Router? 8 Steps

 3. Head to The Advanced Section Within the Firmware

-These steps will display a bandwidth usage interface showing downloads, uploads, and devices connected to the Wi-Fi network.
+These steps display a bandwidth usage interface showing downloads, uploads, and devices connected to the Wi-Fi network.

 4. Check on Your Bandwidth Numbers